Sparse Partially Linear Additive Models: Computation

-The penalty function $\Omega^{SPLAM}$ is convex and is an instance of the hierarchical group lasso \cite{zhao2009composite,jenatton2010proximal}.
-When $\alpha = 1$ and an orthogonal basis is chosen, Problem~\ref{op:splam} reduces to \spam~in group lasso form.
-When $\lambda=\tilde\lambda/\alpha$ and $\alpha$ is sufficiently small, \model~reduces to the Lasso \cite{tibshirani1996regression} applied to linear features only.
-When $\alpha=0$, only the nonlinear terms are penalized (as $\lambda$ increases we get more linear features, but none are set to zero).
-When $\alpha \in (0, 1)$, Problem~\ref{op:splam} performs both kinds of model selection needed for a GPLAM.
-The hierarchical group lasso can be solved efficiently by proximal gradient descent~\cite{beck2009fista} as described in~\cite{jenatton2010proximal}.
-The idea of this algorithm is to modify the standard gradient steps of $L$ by applying the proximal operator of the nondifferentiable penalty, $\lambda\Omega^{\model}(\cdot)$:
+The hierarchical group lasso can be solved efficiently by proximal gradient descent~\citep{beck2009fista} as described in~\citet{jenatton2010proximal}.
+The idea of this algorithm is to modify the standard gradient steps that one would take if simply minimizing $L$ and then apply the proximal operator of the nondifferentiable penalty, $\lambda\Omega^{\model}(\cdot)$:

 where $t^k$ is a suitable step size.
-It is known that setting the step size to the reciprocal of the Lipschitz constant of $\nabla L$ guarantees convergence~\cite{beck2009fista}.
-Given a hierarchical sparsity regularization, such as $\Omega^{\model}$, the proximal operator can be very efficiently solved in the dual by a single pass of block coordinate descent~\cite{jenatton2010proximal}.
+It is known that setting the step size to the reciprocal of the Lipschitz constant of $\nabla L$ guarantees convergence~\citep{beck2009fista}.
+A key property of hierarchical penalties such as $\Omega^{\model}$ is that the proximal operator can be very efficiently solved.
+In particular, \citet{jenatton2010proximal} show that the dual of this problem can be solved in a single pass of block coordinate descent (and therefore has essentially a closed form).
+While the proximal gradient method as described above can be used to solve this problem, we observe that a closely related method, called {\em block coordinate gradient descent} performs better in practice for solving the \model~problem in large-scale settings.
+Furthermore, in the regression setting, we develop an even more efficient approach that solves the problem by applying the proximal operator only once.
+Additional details about our implementation are given in the supplementary material.